MahrokhJozedaemi2016/Advanced_calculator_midterm_v7/README.md

 - **Object-Oriented Structure**: Implements classes for each component, with methods for encapsulation and modularity.
 - **Test Coverage**: Unit tests for all implemented functions using Pytest, with at least 100% coverage.
 - **Adherence to Design Principles**: Follows SOLID, DRY, GRASP, and Separation of Concerns principles for code organization and maintainability.
+- **Singleton Pattern**: Ensures that only a single instance of the Calculator class exists, allowing consistent access to the calculator instance throughout the application.
+- **Strategy Pattern**: Supports multiple strategies for division, enabling selection between standard floating-point and integer division as needed for more flexible operation.

 ## Project Structure